 - a.
-Relate building height to street width and intended character. - b.
-Buildings, or their individual elements, should be appropriately scaled to address and define the surrounding character. - Reduce heights, increase setbacks or provide appropriate transitions to heritage buildings and places or sensitive uses. - d.
+Relate building height to street width and intended character. - Buildings, or their individual elements, should be appropriately scaled to address and define the surrounding character. - c.
+Reduce heights, increase setbacks or provide appropriate transitions to heritage buildings and places or sensitive uses. - d.
 Changes in scale should be explored to create interest and enhance the relationship with the public domain. - e.
 The GFA is to be no more than 75% of the building envelope. - f.
 Floor plates above 8 storeys should be limited to 750m2 GFA to create slender tower forms. - g.
-The maximum building length should not exceed 60m. - h.
-The maximum tower length should not exceed 45 metres and is to be considered in conjunction with tower floor plate controls. - Identify and express street frontage heights with an upper level tower to create an appropriate streetscale, sky views, and minimise wind down draft.
+The maximum building length should not exceed 60m. - The maximum tower length should not exceed 45 metres and is to be considered in conjunction with tower floor plate controls. - Identify and express street frontage heights with an upper level tower to create an appropriate streetscale, sky views, and minimise wind down draft. - B. Building Articulation Principles form and building setbacks are incorporated into the drawings.